zonemaster/zonemaster/docs/specifications/tests/DNSSEC-TP/dnssec17.md

           (duplicates not possible).
        2. Go to next name server IP.
     5. Repeat the following steps for each CDNSKEY record:
+       1. If bit 7 of the flag field of the CDNSKEY record is set to 0 (nil) then add the name server IP address and the key tag derived from the CDNSKEY record to the *CDNSKEY is non-zone key* set.
+       2. Else, do:
+          1. If bit 15 of the flag field of the CDNSKEY is set to 0 (nil) then add the name server IP address and the key tag derived from the CDNSKEY to the *CDNSKEY is non-SEP key* set.
-       1. Compare the CDNSKEY record with the DNSKEY records.
+          2. Compare the CDNSKEY record with the DNSKEY records.
-       2. If the CDNSKEY record does not match any DNSKEY record then add the name server IP address and the key tag derived from the CDNSKEY record to the *No Match CDNSKEY With DNSKEY* set.
+          3. If the CDNSKEY record does not match any DNSKEY record then add the name server IP address and the key tag derived from the CDNSKEY record to the *No Match CDNSKEY With DNSKEY* set.
-       3. Else, if there is no RRSIG for the DNSKEY RRset created by the DNSKEY record matching the CDNSKEY record then add the name server IP address and key tag of CDNSKEY record to the *DNSKEY Not Signed By CDNSKEY* set.
+          4. Else, if there is no RRSIG for the DNSKEY RRset created by the DNSKEY record matching the CDNSKEY record then add the name server IP address and key tag of CDNSKEY record to the *DNSKEY Not Signed By CDNSKEY* set.
     6. If there are no RRSIG records for the CDNSKEY RRset, then add the name server IP address to the *CDNSKEY Not Signed* set.
     7. Else, for each RRSIG (CDNSKEY) do: